 Garages and permanent outbuildings

-Repair category 2

-Notes General repair is required to the garages and garden stores.

-Outside areas and boundaries

-Repair category 2
+Repair category -

+Notes Not Applicable.

-Notes The garden walls have deteriorated and require general repair.
-There are mature trees growing within influencing distance of the house.
-A tree surgeon will be able to provide further advice.
+Outside areas and boundaries Repair category 2 Notes The garden walls have deteriorated and require general repair.
+Concrete hard-standing areas are damaged and repairs are required.

 Ceilings

 Repair category 1

-Notes No significant defects evident.
+Notes There is plaster cracking to ceilings.